• Latest

 Diabetes is a chronic condition that affects the way your body metabolizes sugar.
 When you have diabetes, your body either doesn’t produce enough insulin to process the sugar in your blood, or the insulin produced doesn’t work properly.

 This can cause your blood sugar levels to become too high.
-Type 2 diabetes, the most common form, is often caused by a combination of genetic and lifestyle factors.
+Type 2 diabetes, the most common form, is often caused by genetic and lifestyle factors.

 Types of Diabetes